James Brown Plays New Breed (The Boo-Ga-Loo)

 James Brown Plays New Breed (The Boo-Ga-Loo) is the twelfth studio album by American musician James Brown.
 The album was released in March 1966, by Smash Records.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated April 16, 1966, peaking at No. 101 during a eleven-week run on the chart.

 Track listing

 All tracks composed by James Brown and Nat Jones, except where indicated.